Drug and Alcohol Awareness and Prevention

 - A procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.).

-- New evidence, unavailable during the original hearing or investigation that could substantially impact the original finding or sanction needs to be considered.
+- New evidence proffered by the complainant that was unavailable during the original hearing or investigation that could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included.

-- The sanctions imposed are substantially outside the parameters or guidelines set by the College for this type of offense or the cumulative conduct record of the responding student.
+- The sanctions imposed are substantially outside the reasonable scope necessary to address the underlying complaint for this type of offense or are not supported by the appealing party(ie)’s historical record.

 Americans with Disabilities Act (ADA) and Section 504 Appeals/Grievances

-These procedures shall also apply to appeals/grievances arising from objection to, or dissatisfaction with, actions taken by Southeast Community College with regards to requests for reasonable accommodation.
+These procedures shall also apply to appeals/grievances arising from objection to, or dissatisfaction with, actions taken by Southeast Community College with regard to requests for reasonable accommodation.

 An ADA/504 Appeal/Grievance is defined as an allegation by a student that at least one of the following has occurred.
 The student has: